 Before you choose to auction off your local house… try another option first.

-Our company, Swift Home Buyers Co., buys New Jersey, Brooklyn, Queens, Long Island area houses.
+Our company, Swift Home Buyers Co., buys North Carolina & New Jersey area houses.
 We’re not looking to list your house… we’re looking to actually buy it.

 - In any condition